 Despite the pandemic, there were still opportunities to gamble last year (perhaps you took up online gambling).
 But if you didn't do so well, you might be able to deduct your gambling losses.
 This deduction is only available if you itemize, and it's limited to the amount of gambling winnings you report as taxable income.
 Also remember that, in addition to "traditional" gambling losses (e.g., at a casino or racetrack), deductible gambling losses include the cost of non-winning bingo, lottery and raffle tickets.

 If you plan to take this deduction, be sure you keep all your gambling receipts (e.g., losing tickets).
 The IRS also suggests that you keep a daily diary of gambling activity that includes the date and type of wagering, name and location of gambling establishments, names of people with you when you gamble, and amounts you won or lost.

 State Tax Paid Last Spring

-Did you owe tax when you filed your 2018 state income tax return in the spring of 2019?
-Then, for goodness' sake, remember to include that amount in your state-tax deduction on your 2019 federal return, along with state income taxes withheld from your paychecks or paid via quarterly estimated payments during the year.
+Did you owe tax when you filed your 2019 state income tax return last year?
+Then, for goodness' sake, remember to include that amount in your state-tax deduction on your 2020 federal return, along with state income taxes withheld from your paychecks or paid via quarterly estimated payments during the year.

 Just remember that the deduction for state and local taxes is limited to $10,000 a year ($5,000 if married filing separately).